Being strategic also means being mindful

 Strategic Management in a nutshell

-We @Sparks happened to have spent some time during our studies on this matter, and the first thing that stuck: 'strategy is a process'.
-A few years of experience on top, we suggest the following approach to this helpful 'function'.
+We @Sparks happen to have spent some time during our studies on this matter, and the first thing that stuck: 'strategy is a process'.
+A few years of experience on top, we suggest the following application of this helpful 'function'.

 We treat strategy as a #process (input - throughput - output) and we imagine it starting with a vision and ending with an action step in a cyclical fashion (output = input).
 From this perspective, strategy is dynamic and can evolve into an opportunity for continuous #refinement.